 What this means is that the judge can force the party with the greater resources to pay the poorer party a reasonable amount to cover his/her attorney fees and litigation expenses.
 The poorer party can file a motion for an award of attorney fees at the beginning of the case, or at any other stage of the proceeding.
 It can be done more than once, if necessary.
 The judge will set a hearing date and the party will be able to come into court to explain why she or he is in need of help paying attorney fees.
 If there is a significant disparity of income or resources between the parties, or if one party has been bullying the other or acting unreasonably, then the judge has the authority to make an attorney fee award.

 Another statute, A.R.S., Section 403.08, provides that “(A) In a proceeding regarding sole custody or joint custody, either party may request attorney fees, costs and expert witness fees to enable the party with insufficient resources to obtain adequate legal representation and to prepare evidence for the hearing; (B) If the court finds there is a financial disparity between the parties, the court may order payment of reasonable fees, expenses and costs to allow adequate preparation.”

-This statute is similar to A.R.S., 25-324 but applies to non-divorce cases involving custody, such as Modification of Custody actions, Paternity, Grandparent, and Non-Parent custody matters, etc.
+This statute is similar to A.R.S., 25-324 but applies to non-divorced cases involving custody, such as Modification of Custody actions, Paternity, Grandparent, and Non-Parent custody matters, etc.

-The Arizona Courts have explained that the purpose of the statutes allowing the court to make an attorney fee award is to provide a remedy for the party least able to pay; and to insure that the poorer party has the means to litigate the action free of the other’s hold on the family finances.
+The Arizona Courts have explained that the purpose of the statutes allowing the court to make an attorney fee award is to provide a remedy for the party least able to pay and to ensure that the poorer party has the means to litigate the action free of the other’s hold on the family finances.

 If you are in need of help in your divorce or custody case, contact our office today.
-You can call us at 602-383-3610 or email us through our web site at http://www.garyfranklaw.com/.
+You can call us at 602-383-3610 or email us through our website at /.